You write for teens and adults and you have written in both the thriller and romance genres. Why?

 How long does it take to write a book?

-Which of your characters did you most enjoy writing?
+Which of your books and characters did you most enjoy writing?

 What’s the best thing about being a writer?